 The SPEED project is an instrumental facility to study high-contrast imaging techniques with a segmented telescope struggled to very close angular separations in view of the next generation of ground- and space-based observatories.
 The bench combines a segmented telescope simulator with 163 segments, co-phasing optics (in the optical domain), and multi-DM architecture combined with deep coronagraphic imaging (in the near-infrared).
 The scientific field of view is from 1 to 8 λ/D in the H-band.
-In term of key hardwares, the bench combines a super-continuum NKT light source, an integral sphere, a tip/tilt mirror, an IRIS AO PTT489 segmented deformable mirror, 2 Kilo-C deformable mirrors from Boston Micromachines, a SCC-PS and/or ZELDA-PS (cophasing sensors), a PIAACMC (coronagraph), and a SCC.
-The bench is currently under AIT phase in an ISO 7 room in the FIZEAU building.
-The SPEED project benefits from a wide local, national, and european supports (see at the bottom of the page).
+In terms of key hardware, the bench combines a super-continuum NKT light source, an integral sphere, a tip/tilt mirror, an IRIS AO PTT489 segmented deformable mirror, 2 Kilo-C deformable mirrors from Boston Micromachines, an SCC-PS and/or ZELDA-PS (cophasing sensors), a PIAACMC (coronagraph), and an SCC.
+The bench is currently under the AIT phase in an ISO 7 room in the FIZEAU building.
+The SPEED project benefits from wide local, national, and European support (see at the bottom of the page).

-In particular, the SPEED testbed searches for participating in the futur instrumental development of an exoplanet hunter around late type stars (M-stars).
+In particular, the SPEED testbed searches for participating in the future instrumental development of an exoplanet hunter around late-type stars (M-stars).

 Three main research axes are studied:

-- cophasing optics (fine cophasing and monitoring) from the scientifique image
+- cophasing optics (fine cophasing and monitoring) from the scientific image

 - very small IWA coronagraphy (inner working angle)